acushlakoncept/Bare-Metal-Forms-and-Helpers/README.md

 # Blog App Using Ruby on Rails

 This project was used to get our feets wet working with form building using Rails powerful form helpers.
-These project involved building some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provides.
+This project involved building some forms, both using nearly-pure HTML and then graduating to using the helper methods that Rails provide.

 ## Built With